anishi1222/Codeless-Java-Application-Monitoring-using-Azure-Monitor-Application-Insights/README.md

 - The environment variable "MP_URL" should be set before invoking Helidon SE sample application.
   - If the environment variable is not specified, Helidon SE sample application throws exception since this environment variable is used to call an API hosted on Helidon MP sample application.
   - This environment variable is used in specific to GreetingService.java.
-  - This execption is described in "unhandled exception" in the passage listed above.
+  - This exception is described in "unhandled exception" in the passage listed above.
 - ARG "version" in each Dockerfile stands for Application Insights agent version.
-You should specify it manually in Dockerfile or specify with --built-arg when invoking "docker build".
+You should specify it manually in Dockerfile or specify with --build-arg when creating images.